becored/QoK_TA/README.md

 ![pic03](images/pic03.png) ![pic04](images/pic04.png)

 ## How to play
-Patch "QoK_TimeAttack_v1.0.ips" to a vanilla Kai no Bouken (The Quest of Ki) rom.
+Patch "QoK_TimeAttack_v1.0.ips" to a vanilla Ki no Bouken (The Quest of Ki) rom.

 ## Features
 - Round Select (debug mode) is enabled.